axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 You can define the widget name and process to be displayed.

-- Configuration a widget
+- Configuration of a process viewer widget:

   |process-viewer-widget-configuration|

-- Output sample
+- This is sample output of the widget configured above:

   |process-viewer-widget|